 Jo is our Specialist Patient Advisor and runs the charity AMEND, which supports people affected by multiple endocrine neoplasia disorders.

-Philippa Davies was formerly the lead nurse for neuroendocrine tumours at the Royal Free Hospital London.
-She has worked within the speciality for nine years and as a cancer nurse for 17 years.
+Philippa Hand (nee Davies) has been the Macmillan Senior Nurse for cancer services at London North West University Healthcare NHS Trust since November 2018.
+Before this role she was the matron of oncology and haematology at the Royal Free Hospital in London.
+She was the lead nurse for neuroendocrine tumours prior to this and has worked within this speciality for 13 years and as a cancer nurse for 23 years.
 She has completed a masters in advanced cancer care and her dissertation was related to diet and neuroendocrine tumours.
-She is the chair for the ENETs Nurse Group and speaks nationally and internationally at conferences and meetings.
-She has also piloted, established and runs the NET SACT (Systemic Anti-Cancer Therapy) clinic once a week at the Royal Free.
+She was one of the nurses that helped set up the ENETs Nurse Group and was the first Nurse Chair, she has spoken nationally and internationally at conferences and meetings.

 Advanced Clinical Nurse Specialist in Neuroendocrine Tumours